and Probate Law Firm

 The Default Inheritance Laws

 If an individual does indeed die intestate (i.e. without a will or trust), then state law gives preference according to whether or not that individual died with a spouse.
 If the decedent did have a spouse, then preference is given to the spouse.
-Furthermore, if the decedent had no children from prior marriages/relationships or all of the decedent’s children were with the decedent’s spouse, then the spouse is given the highest preference.
 If the individual died without a spouse, then children and family members are given preference.
 In this case the preference would be first the decedent’s children, then parents and then finally siblings.
 If the decedent had no family members at the time of death, the estate would go to the State in what is known as “escheat.”

 Please find below a summary chart for intestacy: